 Attributable Benefit Funding Funding

 Benefit Group % of Benefit % Method

-National Benefit 58% 50% Subsidy
+National Benefit 58% 71% Subsidy

-District Benefit 42% 49% Targeted Rate (rate per \$100 of capital value)
+District Benefit 42% 42% 27% Differentiated Targeted Rates for 3 categories (rate per \$100 of capital value)

-1% Petroleum Tax Rebates and Contributions
+2% Fees and charges (Petroleum Tax Rebates and Contributions)

 National Benefit: The District's roading network is part of the national and regional transport network.
-Efficient and sustainable development of the network within the District contributes to the economic and social well-being of the entire nation as it is used by travellers, goods transporters and others who may or may not live in the District.

-Transport facilities are maintained and developed to provide safe and comfortable travel within and through the District.
+Efficient and sustainable development of the network within the District contributes to the economic and social well-being of the entire nation as it is used by travellers, goods transporters and others who may or may not live in the District.Transport facilities are maintained and developed to provide safe and comfortable travel within and through the District.

 District Benefit: All residents and properties within the District can be identified as direct beneficiaries of the service as provision of roads enables access and transport to people and organisations within the District.
 The economic benefits of maintaining efficient transport facilities accrue to all residents of the District in one way or another.

-National Allocation: The National benefit portion is funded through the Waka Kotahi subsidy.
+National Allocation: The National benefit portion is funded through the NZTA Waka Kotahi subsidy.

-The amount of subsidy is decided by Waka Kotahi and is based on assessing costs and benefits therefore, Council resolved that the remainder of this allocation be transferred to District Allocation.
+The amount of subsidy is decided by NZTA Waka Kotahi and is based on assessing costs and benefits therefore, Council resolved that the remainder of this allocation be transferred to District Allocation.

-District Allocation: Council resolved that a combination of a Targeted Rate (rate per \$100 of capital value) assessed on all rating units, Petroleum Tax Rebates and contributions to works would be the most efficient and transparently lawful method of funding this allocation.
+District Allocation: Council resolved that a combination of differentiated targeted rates (rate per \$100 of capital value) assessed on the three categories defined below, Petroleum Tax Rebates and contributions to works would be the most efficient and transparently lawful method of funding this allocation.